asifhameed8/Application_Process/readme.txt

 - Data layer

 I have added Swagger (localhost/swagger)
-Used Exception Handling
+- Used Exception Handling
-Used Logging
+- Used Logging
-Used InMemoryDatabase with three bydefault records
+- Used InMemoryDatabase with three bydefault records

+<b>How to run the project</b>
-Open project in vs 2019
+-Open project in vs 2019
-npm install automatically run on project build localhost:44373 url is for front end localhost:44373/swagger is for backend
+-npm install automatically run on project build -localhost:44373 url is for front end -localhost:44373/swagger is for backend